Al Ghesquiere

 Albert William Ghesquiere (December 6, 1918 – October 16, 2012), nicknamed "the Crazy Buffalo", was an American football player.
 He led the NCAA in rushing in 1940 with 956 yards in nine games.

-Early years
+Early life

 Ghesquiere was born in Detroit, Michigan, and grew up in Grosse Pointe, Michigan, and attended St. Paul High School in Grosse Pointe.

 University of Detroit

 He attended the University of Detroit on a basketball scholarship.
 After seeing Ghesquiere playing with the university's freshman team in the fall of 1939, Detroit Titans football coach Gus Dorais (who was also the university's athletic director) arranged for him to play football instead of basketball.
 Ghesquiere played for Dorais' Titans from 1938 to 1940.
 He was the team's leading scorer in both 1938 and 1940.
 He also led the NCAA with 958 rushing yards during the 1940 season, 113 yards more than 1940 Heisman Trophy winner, Tom Harmon.
 He averaged 6.6 yards per carry in 1940, which ranked third best among major college players that year.
 He was a triple-threat man who also passed for 285 yards in 1940 for a combined total of 1,242 rushing and passing yards.